-Obamacare created ACOs, or “accountable care organizations,” that essentially encourage collaboration between healthcare providers by creating fiscal incentives to do so.
+Obamacare created ACOs, or “accountable care organizations,” that essentially encourages collaboration between healthcare providers by creating fiscal incentives to do so.
 They are paid by Medicare, based upon the size of the coalition formed.
 In response, hospitals have begun to merge to manage larger populations.
 They have also acquired physician practices that were unable to sustain themselves under Obamacare pay cuts.
 Not only does this eliminate the freedom of choice and a healthy dose of competition; it also enables hospitals to charge more.
-There's no system under Obamacare to keep this market in check.
+There’s no system under Obamacare to keep this market in check.

 5. It Hurts the Job Market and Economy.

 We will see the full effect of Obamacare on the job market unfold over time.
 As of now, government jobs data indicates that low-wage workers are putting in substantially fewer hours, quite probably as a result of Obamacare’s employer mandate.
 This mandate fines employers thousands of dollars for each person not covered by insurance, putting a heavy financial burden on these companies.
 In turn, the companies appear to have cut employee hours, and are poised to continue to do so into 2016 as financial penalties rise.
 Even part-time workers have cut back, albeit by choice.
 Obamacare offers more subsidies for those who work less (and in turn earn less), essentially rewarding a lack of productivity.